eleriaqueen/d2-lod-block-penalty-fix/README.md

-# d2-lod-block-penalty-fix
+# Diablo II - LoD "Block Penalty Fix"
-Modify "Diablo II - Lord of Destruction" in order to disable block penalty when running or reduce it
+Reduce block penalty when running or disable it entirely

+## Details
+This repository contains enough info to be able to manually patch your game with a fix.

+## Explanation
+The unmodified game applies a penalty to block chance when running, reducing chance to 1/3rd of its value.
+One fix is about reducing the penalty so that chance to block is only halved.
+Another fix is about bypassing the penalty completely.

+## Thanks
+Fearedbliss for 1.14d offset
+Swineflu for their help through discord